actris/data-management-plan/DMP/initial-DMP.md

 ### 3.6 ACTRIS data and services (ACCESS)

-ACTRIS data and services access unit (ACCESS) is responsible for access to measurement data, services, tools and documentation, with scientific data management and support to observational and exploratory NFs.
-The access unit provides provision of ACTRIS web interface for data, services and digital tools as well as performing data production of and access to Level 3 data, quality control tools, and synergy data products.
+ACTRIS data and services access unit (ACCESS) is responsible for organising access to measurement data, tools and documentation of procedures as support to observational and exploratory NFs.
+The ACCESS unit provides the ACTRIS web interface for data, services and digital tools as well as performing data production of Level 3 data, and synergy data products.

-The ACTRIS access web interface for data, services and tools, is called “The ACTRIS Data Centre” and the main activities are **Discovery and access** to ACTRIS data and data products, digital tools provided by the topical centres and the data centre units, documentation, software and tools for data production. **Visualisation** of ACTRIS data products. **Data production** of Level 3 data and synergy data products.
+The ACTRIS access web interface for data, services and tools, is called “The ACTRIS Data Centre” and the main activities are **Discovery and access** to ACTRIS data and data products, overview of digital tools provided by the topical centres and the data centre units, documentation, software and tools for data production. **Visualisation** of ACTRIS data products. **Data production** of Level 3 data and synergy data products.
 The data centre also offers **bridge to external data bases and sources**.

-The ACTRIS ACCESS unit provides elaborated aerosol, cloud and trace gas data products, issued of advanced multi-instrument synergistic algorithms, long term reanalysis, modelling and satellite data and sources.
+The ACTRIS ACCESS unit offer acecss to elaborated aerosol, cloud and trace gas data products, issued of advanced multi-instrument synergistic algorithms, long term reanalysis, modelling and satellite data and sources.
+These can be producved within the ACCESS unit, topic data centre units, topic centres, or extrnal contributions.

 The list of ACTRIS level 3 data products is detailed in the [Appendix II](https://folk.nilu.no/~richard/actris-ri-variables/Appendix_II_ACTRIS-RI_level3_variables_21February2018.xlsx), and consiste of three main categories:

-	I. Production of level 3 data solely based on data from ACTRIS observational platforms
+	I. Level 3 data solely based on data from ACTRIS observational platforms

 	II.
-Production of level 3 data and tools through multi-source data integration services, employing external ground based measurement data
+Level 3 data and tools through multi-source data integration services, employing external ground based measurement data

 	III.
-Production of level 3 data products involving regional and global model data
+Level 3 data products involving regional and global model data

 #### The types and formats of data generated/collected